God Shammgod

-God Shammgod (born April 29, 1976), formerly known as Shammgod Wells, is an American professional basketball coach and former player who is an assistant coach for the Orlando Magic of the National Basketball Association (NBA).
+God Shammgod (born April 29, 1976), formerly known as Shammgod Wells, is an American professional basketball coach and former player who is an assistant coach for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played in the NBA with the Washington Wizards during 1997–98 after being drafted by them in the second round (46th overall pick) of the 1997 NBA draft.
 He played in the Chinese Basketball Association for several teams, including the Zhejiang Cyclones and Shanxi Yujun.
 He also played professionally in Poland and Saudi Arabia.
-Despite a brief NBA career, he is well-remembered as the progenitor and namesake of a widely used crossover dribble, the "Shammgod", although the move, known in Europe as "The Whip", was already used earlier by former Yugoslavian players Dragan Kićanović and Danko Cvjeticanin and later popularized by Dejan Bodiroga.
+Despite a brief NBA career, he is well-remembered as the progenitor and namesake of a widely used crossover dribble, the "Shammgod", although the move, known in Europe as "The Whip", was already used earlier by former Yugoslavian players Dragan Kićanović and Danko Cvjetićanin and later popularized by Dejan Bodiroga.

 Playing career

 High school

 While known as Shammgod Wells, he played high school basketball at La Salle Academy in Manhattan.
-His teammates at La Salle Academy included future NBA player Metta World Peace (then known as Ron Artest) and former Providence College center Karim Shabazz.
+His teammates at La Salle Academy included future NBA player Metta Sandiford-Artest (then known as Ron Artest) and former Providence College center Karim Shabazz.
 He was selected to the 1995 McDonald's All-American Team and recorded nine points in the All-American game.
 He also played with Kobe Bryant during a summer on an AAU team.